brendondalaba/tldr-bible/src/content/bible/57-philemon.md

 group: 'Letters'
 ---

-# Philemon
-*The God Who Reconciles and Restores*

-> “Perhaps the reason he was separated from you for a little while was that you might have him back forever — no longer as a slave, but better than a slave, as a dear brother.” — **Philemon 15–16**

-Philemon is Paul’s most personal letter — a heartfelt plea for mercy and reconciliation.
-It shows that the Gospel doesn’t just change what we believe; it changes how we treat people.
-Through Christ, broken relationships can be healed, and social barriers can be torn down by love.

----

 ## Overview
 Philemon was a wealthy Christian in Colossae and a friend of Paul.
 One of his servants, **Onesimus**, had run away — possibly after wronging him — and later encountered Paul in prison, where he became a believer.